The Basic Boho Scarf will have you at the height of fashion in no time at all. This pattern is not only quick to make, but also easy for a beginner.

 optional – beads for fringe

-Start and end each row with at least a 10″ tail to make long fringe.
-Each row is worked in the opposite direction of the previous row.
+- Start and end each row with at least a 10″ tail to make long fringe.

-In order to figure out your cast on amount, you may need to make a small swatch.
-Make a garter stitch swatch that is at least 4″ long and 2″ tall.
+- To determine how many sts to cast on make a garter stitch (knit every row) swatch that is at least 4″ long and 2″ tall.
 Measure 4″ inside the swatch and count how many stitches are there.
 Divide that number by 4 (do not round) and then multiply it by your desired length.
 This is your starting cast on amount.

 CO to desired length, cut yarn leaving a long tail.